3fernandez/refactoring_and_fun/README.md

 * Refactor the exisiting code to be in a clean and understandable structure
 * The code should be easily understandable
 * All tests shoult be passing (including the pending ones)
-* Be creative.
+* Be creative and have fun.
 Show us your coding style (how does good code look like for you?)
+* Try to have small and descriptive commits

 ## Where to Start

-* Make a copy of this repository (no fork please)
+* Make a copy of this repository (no forks please)
 * Begin refactoring the existing `lib/gilded_rose.rb` class.
-* Send us the solution
+* Send us the link to the solution

 ## Original Requirements